sparkfun/eng_application/Documentation/greenTea.md

 4. **Enjoy!**

-    Remove the tea leaves (carefully, the water is still hot) from the cup.
+    Remove the tea leaves (careful, the water is still hot) from the cup.
 Rejoice!
 Your perfectly brewed cup of green tea has arrived.

     ![Tea Ready](./step4s.png "Perfectly green")